Adeohluwa/gen/README.md

 --------

  -   Get your app ready in no time.
- -   MVC architecture (Models, Views, Routes)
+ -   Simple MVC architecture (Models, Views, Routes)
- -   Prebundled with a Dockerfile.
- -   Prebundled with a .nimble file
+ -   Prebundled with a .nimble, .env, nim.cfg file
- -   Integrate quickly with PostgreSQL via norm.
+ -   Integrate quickly with PostgreSQL via Norm.